Developer Guide

 we chose to make

-command in the event that there is no request from the guest.
+Requestoptional and default its value to a hyphen (-) should it not be provided.
+This would also reduce the length ofaddcommand in the event that there is no request from the guest.

 Billing a Guest